Xant3s/World-in-Miniature-VR-Navigation-Toolkit/Manual/content/14-respawn-dissolve-resolve-fx.md

 Will be displayed automatically.

 **Setup**
-Add *DissolveFX* scrip to the miniature model.
+Add the *DissolveFX* script to the miniature model.

 **Configuration**
  -